hvenables/credit-card/README.md

 #### Tools Used

-Technologies: Jquery, Sass, HTML5, Handlebars, Bootstrap
+Jquery, Sass, HTML5, Handlebars, Bootstrap

 #### Comments about build